 5 Actions You Can Take in the Event of a Recession

 Few economic events can arouse emotion like “recession.”
 And rightly so – recession means job loss, negative growth, tumbling stock prices and more.
 But like market volatility, recessions are an unavoidable (and largely unpredictable) feature of our economy, which makes knowing what to do in the event of a protracted market downturn incredibly valuable – like taking medicine, it might not be pleasant, but it can be lifesaving.
-We spoke with Baird Market Analyst Ross Mayfield and Baird Trust Portfolio Manager Gail Tway on what you can do today to help batten down the hatches if things turn for the worse:
+We spoke with Investment Strategy Analyst Ross Mayfield and Director of Portfolio Management Gail Tway on what you can do today to help batten down the hatches if things turn for the worse:

 - Check your asset allocation.
 Recessions are volatile times for stocks, but trying to time their ups and downs is notoriously difficult – some of the market’s best performance occurs just before a recession begins and as it’s winding down.
 In fact, over the last fifty years (sans 2008), stocks actually average a positive return from the start of a recession to its end, despite massive selloffs in the middle.
 So instead of trying to deftly navigate the daily ins and outs of a volatile market, focus on what you can control and ensure that how you allocate your assets is appropriate for your risk tolerance and broader financial goals.

 - Take the long view.
 Over the last 50 years, there have been seven recessions – yet the S&P 500 is up ~19,000% over that time frame anyway.
 Dollar-cost averaging, regularly contributing to savings plans, and focusing on longer-term financial goals are all prudent during periods of elevated volatility and fear.
 And for the longer-term investor, recessions can even be periods of opportunity – the average 10-year return from the start of a recession is over 140%.
 As the saying goes, time in the market beats market timing – even when the market seems bleak.